abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 unrealistic hopes clearly and accept them for what they are.
 But in other areas, it's more difficult.
 For instance, living as we do in a spiritual community, we may hold to a utopian notion that everyone here should be mindful, peaceful, contented, and harmonious.
-And it's true—we should be.
+And it's true---we should be.
 But we can keep in mind that this "should" is based on an ideal.
 The reality is oftentimes quite different.
 So it's necessary to learn how to navigate those times when we, or others, aren't living up to the elevated principles that we hold.
 To do that, we can reflect on whether it's realistic to expect everybody to live up to our lofty notions simply because these notions are what we would like or prefer.
 We can reflect on how well we personally adapt and respond to the realities of our existence and see that it is often difficult to live up to our *own* ideas of perfection.

 This doesn't mean we should throw out all the ideals we have and tell ourselves to forget it.
 Holding to wholesome ideals can be a skillful